Mohammad-Taqi Ja'fari

-Allameh Mohammad-Taqi Ja'fari (علّامه محمّدتقی جعفری) (15 August 1925 – 16 November 1998) was an Iranian scholar, philosopher, intellectual, and islamic theologist.
-Ja'fari was a Shia philosopher and thinker in the recent time.
+Allameh Mohammad-Taqi Ja'fari (علّامه محمّدتقی جعفری) (24 July 1923 – 16 November 1998) was an Iranian scholar, philosopher, intellectual, and islamic theologist.
+Ja'fari was a Shia philosopher.
 He was expert in various fields such as history, logic, metaphysics, philosophy, literature, mysticism, jurisprudence, and philosophy of science.

 Biography

 Mohammad-Taki Ja'fari was born on 1923 in Tabriz, Iran.
 He graduated from elementary studies in Tabriz and continued his education in the Talebieh Seminary.
 Mohammad-Taghi then went to Qom and Tehran Seminaries for benefiting from religious scholars of the time.
 Thereafter he left Iran for 11 years to attend the School of Theology in Najaf.
 He achieved his Ijtihad degree when he was 23 years old.
 Ja'fari returned to Iran and taught in Qom and Tehran.